olivierlacan/olivierlacan.com/_posts/2019-12-20-loud-and-clear.md

 draft: true
 ---

+It's kind of strange to me how many people who work or communicate in a distributed fashion (remotely) treat the transmission of their voice as an afterthought.

+My audio recording setup is absurd for most people who would be much better served by something as dead simple as AirPods or AirPods Pro.
+AirPods have surprisingly good microphones on them (so do EarPods by the way) and if that's the only thing you're going to carry with you, use that.

+There are however some noticeable drawbacks to AirPods:
+- they're often very tied to the Apple ecosystem, if you don't like that, it's likely that you won't like them.
+- they're tiny batteries, so while they'll easily last a couple of hours when listening and talking, you do have to be mindful of their batteries, which can't be replaced when they get old.
+- you can't hear your own voice and therefore it's tricky to know whether your ambiant sound is too loud, and whether you're speaking at the appropriate volume, that said ambiant microphone isolation is very good.

+Just like large sensors tend to produce much better image quality on cameras, so do large sensors (capsules) produce better audio quality on microphones.
+Condenser microphones don't have to be incredibly expensive and they will dramatically improve the impact of your voice when it's sent across a wire to another person.
+Your voice will be clearer, more life-like (assuming no heavy in-transit audio compression), and the modulations of your speech will allow you to stand out when you speak, especially compared to speakers who are communicating through a tin can.
+Just like a good headshot can go a long way to making you look presentable, so can a good microphone make you sound more put together.

 ![Close up shot of a sideways Samson CL8 cardioid microphone attached to a boom arm with a shockmount and a pop filter attached][image]

-The microphone I use isn’t that great.
+The microphone I use most of the time isn’t *that* great.
 It’s an old [Samson CL8][cl8] [cardioid microphone][cardioid] from the era where we hosted podcasts weekly at Code School.
 We also used it for voice-over work on screencasts.
 Cardioid mics have a very narrow pickup pattern (area where the microphone receives input) so they’re great at isolating sound if you learn good mic technique.
 Like most capsule microphone (there’s a membrane that receives vibrations from your voice) they’re also tricky to use without causing too much vibrations with [plosives][plosives] (P, T, F, D sounds).

 And like most cardioid microphones (with some recent exception) this mic isn’t USB but XLR and requires an interface.
 I use the simple and mostly